All prerequisite course work must be from a regionally accredited institution in the United States.

 Prerequisite Courses* (All prerequisite courses must be taken at a regionally accredited institution by all applicants)

-- Human Anatomy and Physiology with laboratory, complete sequence OR separate courses in human anatomy with laboratory and human physiology with laboratory.
-Must cover all organ systems
+- Human Anatomy and Physiology with an on-campus laboratory component, complete sequence OR separate courses in Human Anatomy with an on-campus laboratory component and Human Physiology with an on-campus laboratory component.
+Must cover all organ systems.
+(Introductory, X or XL courses are not accepted)

-- General Microbiology with laboratory.
-Must cover medically important bacteria, viruses, fungi, and protozoa.
+- General Microbiology with an on-campus laboratory component.
+Must cover the four medically important areas: bacteria, viruses, fungi, and protozoa.
+(Introductory, X or XL courses are not accepted)

 - Please note: "C- minus grades" are not accepted for prerequisite courses